Cohoes, New York

 Cohoes (/kəˈhoʊz/ kə-HOHZ-') is an incorporated city located in the northeast corner of Albany County in the U.S. state of New York.
 It is called the "Spindle City" because of the importance of textile manufacturing to its growth in the 19th century.
 The city's factories processed cotton from the Deep South.

-As of the 2010 census, the city population was 16,168.
-The name Cohoes is believed to be derived from a Mohawk term, Ga-ha-oose, referring to the Cohoes Falls and meaning "Place of the Falling Canoe," an interpretation noted by Horatio Gates Spafford in his 1823 publication "A Gazetteer of the State of New York".
+As of the 2020 census, the city population was 18,174.
+The name Cohoes is believed to be derived from a Mohawk term, Kahón:ios, referring to the Cohoes Falls and meaning "Place of the Falling Canoe," an interpretation noted by Horatio Gates Spafford in his 1823 publication "A Gazetteer of the State of New York".
 Later historians posited that the name is derived from the Algonquian Cohoes, a place name based on a word meaning 'pine tree'.